-- Stretch your arms out and lay them on a chair, coffee table, bench, or box keeping a straight line from your arms to shoulders.
+- Stretch your arms out and lay them on a chair, coffee table, bench, or box, keeping a straight line from your arms to shoulders.

-- Make sure you are keeping your head and spine neutral and proper pelvic floor breathing throughout the stretch.
+- Make sure you are keeping your head and spine neutral and have proper pelvic floor breathing throughout the stretch.

 - You can bring your forearms up from the chair to deepen the stretch.

 - Start on your hands and knees in a tabletop position keeping your head in a neutral position.